RomanMozhaev/job4j/README.md

 # job4j
 http://job4j.ru/
-This repository includes different projects.
-One of the project is Users List located in the folder "userslist".
+#
+The repository with different tasks and projects from the very beginning to the middle of the course.